How To Reduce Time To Hire in 10 Ways

 A short TAT is generally considered to be a good thing, as it means that the hiring process is efficient and that candidates are not being kept waiting.
 However, it is important to note that there is no one-size-fits-all TAT, as the optimal TAT will vary depending on the specific needs of the organization.

-How to Reduce Time to Hire?
+How to Reduce Time to Hire and Time to Fill?

 1. Map out the hiring process